Decision-Making

 USA

-The United States has always been a country abundant in resources.
+The USA has always been abundant in resources.
 Americans are less economical.
-In what they make, in how they make it, and in how they use it.
+In what they make, how they make it, how they use it.
 Instead, they value rapid resource aggregation and deployment in order to take advantage of opportunities.
-Patterns
+Examples

 Time